We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 5. Avoid situations where you can be accused of sexual assault: Remind your teenager that even situations with partners that seem willing may not be considered legally consensual if either party is intoxicated.
 This is something that is especially important for teen boys to pay attention to but also important for women to consider as well since sexual assault is not limited to one sex or the other.

 6. Plan a safe way home: Before your teenager goes to the party, discuss a plan for them to get home safely.
 This might involve arranging a designated driver, using a ride-sharing service, or calling you for a pick-up.
 Remind them never to get into a car with someone who has been drinking or using drugs.
-If there are issues though, make sure to have a DWI lawyer available to assist with any legal matters.

 While binge drinking is not a desired behavior from your teen, it is important for dads - and moms - to accept that your child will probably experiment with alcohol consumption to some level during their high school and college years.
 This is a normal behavior as they identify their limits.
 However, your help in the process can make their journey less dangerous and certainly a bit more comfortable as they recover from some of the more minor results of heavy alcohol consumption such as bad hangovers.